ActiDoo/gamification-engine/README.md

 The Gamification-Engine (gengine) is an open source software (AGPL) for integrating any kinds of gamification features into your product.

+The engine is **not meant to be a platform** including any kinds of predefined graphics, layouts or statistics.
+It is framework for developing your own solution, implemented as a **service** to which your application server can talk over a REST api.

 ## Features

 - multi level achievements